 - Is your Xero account using Non-Tracked (untracked) inventory?
 Xero suggests that 3rd party inventory integrations should only use non-tracked inventory products.
-If you are using this, you need to change your products to non-tracked inventory instead.
+If you are not using this, you need to change your products to non-tracked inventory instead.
 Xero tracked inventory uses a special “Inventory” type account for tracking stock levels and value and this will conflict with the integration and cause double entries.

 - Have you added a Current Assets account?
 All non-tracked inventory needs to be connected to a Current Assets account type in Xero, instead of the Inventory account type that is made for tracked inventory.
 For a full guide on creating accounts take a look at Xero’s guide.

 - Log in as an inFlow administrator here: app.inflowinventory.com.

 - Go to the Main Menu > Options > Integrations and click on the Xero tile.